peteratspidey/computational-genomics/README.md

 # computational-genomics
 tutorials of the computational genomics (NPTEL) youtube

-Conversation opened.
-1 unread message.

-Skip to content
-Using Gmail with screen readers
-1 of 7,882
-Work
-Nithin <bioinfoaimldl@gmail.com>

-Attachments12:57 AM (1 hour ago)

-to me, ravenxplore

- 6 Attachments  •  Scanned by Gmail

 **Introduction to Different OMICS Approaches and their Applications – Detailed Notes (Prof. Vineet Kumar Sharma, NPTEL-NOC IITM)**

 ***